 I confess.
 Don’t tell Kilo the Pug but I have always wanted a Pomeranian.
-I find them so cute, smart and trainable.
+I find them so cute, agile and smart.
 They have those foxy little smiles and can do lots of tricks.

 Millions of people love talented little Jiff.
 We have been fans since he first showed us his talent, tricks and training many years ago.
 He is now reportedly the most followed dog on social media.

-Plus who could resist Lisa Vanderpump’s adorable Giggy (we got a cuddle at Global Pet Expo), or our friend Laura Nativo’s cute celebrity rescues, or of course, our adorable friend Pom Pom Chewy, the dog star of our comedy series Sloppy Jones.
+Plus who could resist Lisa Vanderpump’s adorable Giggy (we got cuddles at Global Pet Expo), or our friend Laura Nativo’s cute celebrity rescues, or of course, our adorable Pom Pom Chewy, the dog star of our comedy series Sloppy Jones.

-Then of course, we can’t forget Toby of our friends the Furry Beauties, Tiffany and all our other beautiful talented Talent Hounds friends and stars.
+Then of course, we can’t forget Toby of the Furry Beauties, Tiffany and all our other beautiful talented Talent Hounds friends and stars.

 Pomeranians, or Poms, are Toy breeds from the Spitz family.
 The Pomeranian is a compact, short-backed, active toy dog, often with a commanding big-dog demeanor.

 The AKC describes them as “Inquisitive, Bold, and Lively”.

 Pomeranians are reportedly originally descended from Icelandic sled dogs.
 The breed is named for Pomerania, the area of northeastern Europe that is now part of Poland and western Germany.
 It was there, hundreds of years ago, that the Pom’s ancestors were bred down from their much bigger, burlier cousins.
 They became popularized when Queen Victoria fell in love with the breed while holidaying in Florence.
 After her trip, she actively developed the Pomeranian to its current diminutive size and regal look back in England.

 Other historical Pom owners include Marie Antoinette, Emile Zola, and Wolfgang Amadeus Mozart.